brendanconners/INST490/README.md

 After getting our requirements, we found that we also needed to clean the data first, as the data came in with `null values` and incomplete reports, as well as misspelled street names and areas, and so to fix that we had to first use `OpenRefine` to clean the data, after that we were able to put the clean CSV files into a viz on Tableau

 ## Key Objectives
+The primary objective of this project was to create a clear and accessible data dashboard that promotes transparency between the City of New Carrollton and its residents, allowing them to easily understand how city funds are allocated and spent.
+The dashboard focused on visualizing data from key city departments, including Finance, Public Works, and Code Enforcement, to provide residents with insights into the city's operations.
+The City encouraged the use of Tableau, as it was effective for previous teams, to build interactive and user-friendly visualizations.
+Additionally, the project required significant data cleaning due to issues such as missing values, incomplete records, and misspelled street names, ensuring that the data was accurate and ready for visualization.
+To further support the City’s long-term goals, the project included the creation of a user manual, allowing city staff to independently update the dashboard and create new visualizations in the future without relying on student assistance.

 ## Methodology
 To meet project goals, we followed a strict schedule, starting each week by outlining tasks, such as working on sprints, updating our Jira board, and meeting with the client.
 When we faced delays due to missing data, we brainstormed alternatives, including searching for public data and exploring a new police dashboard.
 The City of New Carrollton emphasized transparency, prompting us to focus on data visualization.